 I am an architecture student at California Polytechnic State University in San Luis Obispo, California, and I think a lot.
 I am a proud native of the Grand Canyon State, and my experiences define who I am and directly affect how I approach architecture.
 I have always felt a deep personal connection with nature, cities, and places.
 The blog’s name, “Sacred Skylines,” refers to the profound affection I have for both the built and natural environments.

 Home means everything to me.
 I am so lucky to have been afforded exclusive access to some of the most expansive and spectacularly raw landscapes on Earth, many of them virtually right in my backyard.
 Not a day goes by where I’m not daydreaming of vast Saguaro covered foothills, snowy mountain peaks, or tall sandstone cliffs being set on fire by a setting Southwestern sun.

 Unfortunately, as it may be, I am a poor college student whose time is almost entirely dedicated to my studies.
 However, from time to time, I am able to temporarily satisfy my restless desire to travel, be it on my own, with close friends, or through school field trips.
 Those experiences will be recorded here, through a combination of visual and textual records.

-This blog essentially serves an outlet for me to express my thoughts on various topics usually related to architecture, travel, planning, design, or just about any other topic I feel passionate enough about to write on.
+This blog essentially serves an outlet for me to express my thoughts on various topics usually related to architecture, travel, planning, or design.
+Sometimes, other topics might be thrown in.
 This will also primarily be a platform that will allow me to share my ideas and visions for the world around me.

 Welcome and enjoy the ride!